- October 29, 2017

 By maintaining low junction temperatures, clock speed is unshackled from its stalled state of the last decade.
 As a result, clock speed can be increased to deliver dramatic performance gains.

-By way of example, Rave Computer uses Ebullient heat sinks to cool NVIDIA Tesla K80 graphics cards in Cipher Series workstations.
+By way of example, Rave Computer has used Ebullient heat sinks to cool NVIDIA Tesla K80 graphics cards in high-performacne workstations.
 Each graphics card has a Thermal Design Power (TDP) of 300W and base clock speed of 560 MHz.
 However, with Ebullient heat sinks, the clock speed of each GPU is safely boosted to 875 MHz indefinitely to provide an impressive 55% improvement in compute performance while maintaining junction temperatures about 20°C below throttling temperature.